1j01/snakeshift/README.md

 ### Mouse/Pen/Touch

-Click on a cell to move to it.
+Drag anywhere to move the snake in the direction of the drag.

 NOTE: KEYBOARD IS NEEDED FOR SOME CONTROLS CURRENTLY.